Trustees may have additional tax reporting obligations with respect to trusts they manage as of 2023

 What needs to be disclosed as part of the new trust reporting rules?

-The new rules require annual disclosure to the CRA, through the T3 return, of the following details pertaining to all settlors, trustees, beneficiaries, and other persons that can exert control over a trust:
+The new rules require annual disclosure to the CRA, through a schedule in the T3 return, of the following details pertaining to all settlors, trustees, beneficiaries, and other persons that can exert control over a trust:

 - Date of birth (if an individual)